SZTAKI-EMI-PG-publit/RS4SCPPS/README.md

-# Resource Sharing 4 Sustainable CPPS
+# TowardsrResource sharing for sustainable CPPS
-This project contains all the sources related to the article: "Resource sharing in Cyber-physical Production Systems: exploring hidden pathways to sustainable manufacturing"
+This project contains all the sources related to the article: "Exploring hidden pathways to sustainable manufacturing — Towards resource sharing in cyber-physical production systems"

 ## Description
-Let people know what your project can do specifically.
-Provide context and add a link to any reference visitors might be unfamiliar with.
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.
+This repository is the collection of JAVA sources and additional files which help replicate, track and validate all the computations backboning the methodology, results and discussion presented in the paper.

 ## Usage
-Use examples liberally, and show the expected output if you can.
-It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.
+Just download the JAVA project and open it in any JAVA supporting IDE.
+Excel, CSV and text files are intended for support and offer a more detailed explanation and validation of the results.
+Initial term-vectors of the corpus are contained as a pre-formatted string for simplicity of replication.
+To run the project, just start the "Main.java" class and follow the instructions in the terminal.

 ## Support
-Tell people where they can go to for help.
-It can be any combination of an issue tracker, a chat room, an email address, etc.
+Should you encounter any problem, just contact me at my institutional email address.

 ## Contributing
 This project is not intended for open contributions at the moment.